neovasili/serverless-guru-code-challenge/README.md

 We have a solution here to simplify this.

-You need to create a file called `./api/.local-arguments.yml` (there is a template file that you can use it to simplify the process `.local-arguments.yml.template`) with the following content:
+You need to create a file called `./api/.local-arguments.yml` (there is a template file that you can use it to simplify the process `.local-arguments.template`) with the following content:

 ```yaml
 ---